rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 nerdy biker gang, and pushed towards Malibu.

-It was during this stretch that I realized that I have explosive speed, and I can climb, but I cannot maintain a strong speed for very long; no endurance.
+It was during this stretch that I realized that I have explosive speed, and I can aggressively climb, but I _cannot_ maintain a strong speed for very long;
+no endurance.

 By the time we got to [rest stop two](https://twitter.com/agentdero/status/1137379066359627776), I decided to go my own pace.
-Partially because they were wearing me out, but more importantly, my team was going to meet up before the finish line so we could cross together.
+They were wearing me out, but more importantly, my team was going to meet up before the finish line so we could cross together.
-But we were going to meet up at **3 pm**, I probably had more than four hours to cover 30 miles.
+We ere scheduled to join up at 3, and I had more than four hours to cover a measly thirty miles.

-Separating from that group probably didn't matter for my pace, because once we entered Malibu, the entire road dynamic changed.
+Separating from that group probably didn't matter for the pace because once we entered Malibu the entire road dynamic changed.
 Stop lights, hills, close quarters, and bad drivers.
 More so than anywhere else we rode through, Malibu drivers _consistently_ drove like assholes.
-They did not slow down, they did not give any space, and they definitely did not care.
+They did not slow down.
+They did not give any space.
+They definitely did not care.

 On one occasion I had to brake sharply because somebody had parked too far into the shoulder and on-coming traffic from behind me did not give me any space.
 The descents, gravely farm roads, and stretches alongside US 101 did not even compare to how unsafe I felt riding through parts of Malibu.

-I managed to survive and arrive at [lunch](https://twitter.com/agentdero/status/1137415873344368640) _very_ early.
+I managed to survive Malibu's gauntlets and ended up at [lunch](https://twitter.com/agentdero/status/1137415873344368640) _very_ early.
 Although, when you wake up at 5, lunch at 10:30 doesn't seem as unreasonable.
 With time to kill, I kicked off my shoes, sat in the sand, sat in the shade,